AsG520/Friction-Simulation-Project/README.md

 How to Run
 1) Copy the code into a Java file named "FrictionBox.java".
-2) Make sure the image files aare in the same directory, or else boxes won't appear in the following window.
+2) Make sure the image files are in the same directory, or else boxes won't appear in the following window.
 3) Compile the program: "javac FrictionBox.java".
 4) Run the program: "java FrictionBox".